Tero0411/nextjs-dashboard/README.md

 # Next.js Dashboard

+A hands-on Next.js dashboard project based on the **Next.js App Router Course**, developed to gain practical experience with modern React and Next.js application architecture.

+## 🚀 Overview

-A dashboard web application developed as a hands-on project using the Next.js App Router and TypeScript.
+This project explores the development of a dashboard application using the Next.js App Router and TypeScript.

-The project explores modern React and Next.js development patterns, including authentication, protected routes, database integration, form validation, and responsive UI development.
+The project includes practical work with:

+* Authentication
+* Protected routes
+* Database integration
+* Form validation
+* Password verification
+* Middleware
+* Responsive UI
+* TypeScript-based development

-## 🛠️ Tech Stack
+## 🛠️ Technologies

 * Next.js
 * React